fediverse-devnet/feditest-tests-fediverse/README.md

-## Feditest-test-fediverse: testing the Fediverse
+## `feditest-test-fediverse`: testing the ActivityPub-based Fediverse

 This repo contains: